Are you itching to start homesteading today? If so, you're in good company.

-There are plenty of local homesteading groups, and even online forums where you can find new ideas, ask questions and learn from more experienced homesteaders.
+There are plenty of local homesteading groups, Facebook groups, and even online forums where you can find new ideas, ask questions and learn from more experienced homesteaders.

-Just do a little bit of research for these types of groups in your area, and you’re bound to find them.
+Just do a little research for these types of groups in your area, and you’re bound to find them.
 Most of them meet occasionally and/or engage in different homestead-related activities.

 - Johns Wort

 This can be as simple as keeping your eye out when you’re at the park or finding your nearest State or Provincial Park (double-check regulations beforehand).